 Stressed cats, suffering fear, anxiety or frustration, may start spraying (read Feline Territory Marking on this website).
 This page will help you deal with cats marking their territory.
+Stress also may play a part in feline cystitis.
 Try to work out what is stressing your cat and then deal with it.
 If you can also reduce the background stress and the less obvious signs of stress, this will often help reduce behaviours you don’t want.
 Different stressors add up to make a level which is difficult for a cat to live with.

 Stressed cats may develop illnesses including idiopathic cystitis or FIC (Buffington 2002).
 As well as veterinary treatment, these cats need a stress reduction programme to help prevent further outbreaks of this painful condition ( Seawright et al., 2012).
 Concentrate on giving them a safe secure base, predictable routines, choice and control of their environment.

 Some cats are naturally more stressed than others due to genetics.
 Others, if they have suffered stress in kittenhood or been separated from their mothers, may grow up to be naturally more stressy (Anderson & Teicher 2004).

 1. Fear of other outside cats.
 Your cat may be suffering from competition, fighting and stand offs, from another cat in the neighbourhood.
 There may be a local despot cat that fights all other cats (Heath 2009).
 Your cat will feel anxious if there are cats coming through the cat flap, cats staring into windows or cats spraying on doorsteps etc. Your cat is likely to show signs of stress (see above) or spray near entry points, cat flaps, doors, and windows.
 Wash down the outside of the front/back door to clean up any